-If you want to apply to Mercy College, the fee for the application is $40.
+If you are considering submitting an application to Mercy College, the application fee costs $40.

 |Applicants Who Submit SATs||25%|